 She wrote an autobiography and revealed herself as still smart and tough, if a bit loose with the facts (“the most vicious thing I’ve ever read,” sniffed Mitchell Leisen).
 And around the same time, she moved to Hollywood.
 Only this time, it was Hollywood, Florida… just north of Miami.
 A mutual acquaintance introduced her to Brad Grinter, who was looking for financing for Flesh Feast.
 She invested in it and was listed as co-producer, and was involved creatively (see “she was a pain in the ass,” above).
 You can put this down to the shaky judgment of a woman who’d been an alcoholic for a quarter century, but it wasn’t a totally crazy move.
 A few years earlier, Bette Davis and Joan Crawford had made a fortune in Whatever Happened to Baby Jane, starting a vogue for horror films starring the decaying leading ladies of the 1940s.
 And in fact, she made a little profit on Flesh Feast, according to Randy Grinter.
 But that may have been because the film’s budget was only $100,000—a pittance, even in Florida in the sixties.

 And it looks it.
 The sets are Ed Wood-cheap, the locations are drab.
 Grinter doesn’t seem to know where or how to place the camera.
 (She complained about this in her autobiography, written after the movie was shot but before it was released a couple of years later.)
-The people on the screen (you can’t call them “actors”) stumble at times over their business and the banal, dead-sounding lines in his barely functional script.
+The people on the screen—you can’t call them “actors”—stumble at times over their business and the banal, dead-sounding lines in the barely functional script.
 It’s a horror movie without atmosphere or suspense, just a few icky close-ups of maggots.
 The lead role is a lady doctor who has spent time in a mental institution and who is now working on a rejuvenation formula (thus the flesh-eating maggots).
 The star in this role is supposed to be Veronica Lake, but really it’s Connie Ockelman—a petite, puffy-faced troll who looks 10 years older than her 47 years, and is unrecognizable as a former divinity of any sort.
 Her voice, once “a tiny mellifluent purr” (Guy Maddin) is now, thanks to years of smoking and trying to project on stage, a coarse rasp.
-Her exaggerated gestures and facial expressions show a drunk’s lack of control, and her grimace of a smile shows a mouthful of blackened, rotting teeth.
+Her exaggerated gestures and facial expressions show a drunk’s lack of control, and her grimace of a smile reveals a mouthful of blackened, rotting teeth.
 The ruination she has visited upon herself is the only real, the only true horror on the screen.

 And then they bring on Hitler.